 No, we currently do not offer complete online program.
 Nine credit hours per semester is considered a full-time course load for graduate students.
 However, there are a few courses which are provided online across the campus.
 These electives can be taken to satisfy the Data Science degree after getting approval from their advisors

-The preferred programming languages here for Data Science students are R, SAS, Python and Java.
-But it may vary depending upon the courses you take.
+The preferred programming languages here for Data Science students are Python and R. But it may vary depending upon the courses you take with other courses using languages such as SAS, Java, Matlab, and more.

 A limited number of transfer credits can be applied to the Data Science program.
 See the Graduate School website for more details.